documentationfor yFiles for HTML 3.0.0.1

 const result = centrality.run(graph)

-The result returned will also only contain information about the subgraph.
+The analysis results will only contain information about the analyzed subgraph.

-Since results and subgraphs are modeled with collections, the result of one analysis algorithm can be used as input for the subgraph of another.
-Here we first determine the connected components of the graph and run Betweenness Centrality only on the first component:
+Since both results and subgraphs are represented as collections, the output of one analysis algorithm can be used as the subgraph input for another.
+Here’s an example of determining the connected components of a graph and then running Betweenness Centrality only on the first component:

 const componentResult = new ConnectedComponents().run(graph)